 The Fund is a fund for joint account (in Dutch: een fonds voor gemene rekening).
 It does not have a legal personality.
 It is formed by and comprises a contractual arrangement governed by the terms of the Prospectus between the Fund Manager, the Legal Owner and each Unit Holder.
 Under this arrangement the Fund Manager is mandated to invest the contributions of the Unit Holders of the Fund for their collective risk and account in securities, which are held by the Legal Owner on behalf of the Unit Holders, in accordance with the Prospectus for the purpose of enabling the Unit Holders to share in the revenue from the investments in securities.
 The Unit Holders are proportionally matched with the number of Units owned, and they are jointly entitled to the Fund Assets.
-The contractual agreement between the Fund Manager, the Legal Owner and each of the Unit Holders to pay the subscription price for a Unit is only an obligation towards the Fund Manager and the Legal Owner.
-The Unit Holder to pay the Subscription of the Unit Holders with respect to the Fund Manager and the Legal Owner.
+The contractual agreement between the Fund Manager, the Legal Owner and each of the Unit Holders does not constitute a partnership or limited partnership and does not create any other agreement between the Unit Holders.
+The obligation of a Unit Holder to pay the subscription price for a Unit is only an obligation towards the Fund represented by the Fund Manager and the Legal Owner.
+The Units only constitute rights and obligations of the Unit Holders with respect to the Fund Manager and the Legal Owner. and not to other Unit Holders.